joltox/VanillaAddons/aux-addon/README.md

 Here are some queries I use myself for illustration:

-**or/and2/buy-profit/5g/buy-pct/60/and3/bid-profit/5g/bid-pct/60/left/30m**<br/>
+**or/and2/profit/5g/percent/60/and3/bid-profit/5g/bid-percent/60/left/30m**<br/>
-This filter will search the whole auction house for auctions either with a buyout price of 5g or more higher than the market value and 60% or less of the market value or a bid price for which the same is true and in addition only 30m or less remaining.
+This filter will search the whole auction house for auctions either with a buyout price of 5g or more below market value and 60% or less of the market value or a bid price for which the same is true and in addition only 30m or less remaining.

+**wrangler's wristbands/exact/or2/and2/+3 agility/+3 stamina/+5 stamina/price/1g**<br/>
+This will search for wrangler's wristband with 3/3 monkey or 5 stam suffixes for at most 1g buyout price.

 **recipe/usable/not/libram**<br/>
 This will scan for usable recipes and exclude those with "libram" in the tooltip (i.e., librams)

-**armor/cloth/50/and/intellect/stamina**<br/>
+**armor/cloth/50/intellect/stamina**<br/>
 This will scan the auction house for cloth armor which has a requirement of at least lvl 50 as well both intellect and stamina stats.

 ## Historical Value

 aux condenses the prices you've scanned during a day (midnight to midnight) into a single value, similarly to retail Auctioneer's "stat-simple" module.
-This daily value is calculated as the minimum buyout of the day, increased by 15% if lower than the highest price of the day, which in practice gives a very similar value to that of retail TSM while using much less memory.
+This daily value is calculated as the minimum buyout of the day which in practice gives a similar enough value to that of retail TSM while using much less memory.
 Limiting the memory usage is important because like Auctioneer and unlike TSM aux is using a day based instead of scan based interval and thus has to store the daily progress in the savedvariables.
 Finally these daily values are collected in a list of the last 11 of them from which the market value is taken as the median.
 The values are weighted by their age but it doesn't have a large effect unless they're older than a month.